If you live or dialyze in the following counties,

 Ashland, Ashtabula, Athens, Belmont, Carroll, Columbiana, Cuyahoga, Erie, Gallia, Geauga, Guernsey, Harrison, Holmes, Huron, Jefferson, Lake, Lawrence, Lorain, Mahoning, Medina, Meigs, Monroe, Morgan, Noble, Portage, Richland, Stark, Summit, Trumball, Tuscarawas, Washington, Wayne

 Brooke, Ritchie, Wetzel, Wirt, Wood

 Renal Resource Guide

 This renal resource guide was created as a tool for kidney patients and their families.
-It is reviewed annually and is updated when new and relevant contact information is made available.
+It is reviewed annually and updated when new and relevant contact information is made available.
 Reach out to the Kidney Foundation of Ohio for additional resources as services are continually changing.

 SUPPORTIVE SERVICES AND RESOURCES